ucsb-cs156/ucsb-cs156.github.io/topics/legacy_code/proj_courses_search.md

 Then click "Review".

 Note that if you already have duplicate data, adding this constraint will not eliminate those.
-You may need to drop the database and recreate it with the constraint in place (i.e. add the constraint before you start adding data.)
+You may need to drop the collection and recreate it with the constraint in place (i.e. add the constraint before you start adding data.)